This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 Consider a campervan conversion project

 Probably the most popular solution to the problem of campervan expense is to carry out a campervan conversion instead.
-While such projects are often time-consuming, they are also rewarding and can help an owner save considerable amounts of money.
-After all, if you have unlimited time to make updates and changes to your converted camper, it can cost as much as you want, when you want.
+While such projects are often time-consuming, they are also very rewarding and can help an owner save considerable amounts of money.

 Popular vans to convert into campers include Renault Trafics, Ford Transits, and Mercedes Sprinters.
 Whether you choose to buy a new or used van will of course impact its price, however it’s important to realise that choosing a used van may end up being just as – if not more – expensive than a new one if you encounter mechanical problems.
-Be sure to do a thorough check on any second handle vehicle before committing.
+Be sure to do a thorough check on any second-hand vehicle before committing.

 At Just Kampers Insurance, our team are avid camper enthusiasts.
 We have a wide scope of knowledge in all things campervan and are specialists in VW models in particular.
-Please do get in touch regarding campervan advice, and to arrange the right kind of insurance you need.
-We provide insurance for a wide variety of models and needs, including campervan conversion insurance.